Workforce Training Options

 QUALITY ASSURANCE TECHNICIAN (3-4 months): When products like cell phones, computers or automobiles leave the factory, it’s the quality assurance technician who makes sure they work.
 Also known as inspectors or testers, quality assurance technicians work on a wide range of challenging projects across multiple industries.
 Critical to the success of any product development team, they make a difference.
 Quality assurance technicians reduce the cost of production, decrease maintenance expenses, and increase customer safety and satisfaction.
 Course information: Quality Assurance Technician

 SAFETY TECHNICIAN (2-3 months): Safety technicians collect data on the safety and health conditions of the workplace.
 Safety technicians work with occupational health and safety specialists in conducting tests and measuring hazards to help prevent harm to workers, property, the environment, and the general public.
 Safety technicians work in a variety of settings, such as offices, manufacturing facilities, and mines.
 Their jobs often involve considerable fieldwork and travel.
 Course information: Safety Technician

-On-site class options are also available for students in these programs:
+On-site only class options are available for students in these programs:

 Introduction to MIG Welding (2 months): The program runs 8 to 10 weeks and provides an introduction to the Gas Metal Arc Welding process.
 Through hands-on applications, students will reinforce lessons and learn to apply practical knowledge.